jundalisay/spblist/content/en/research/sarkar/katha/appendix-3.md

 We cannot say then that this entity has a separate existence* from the supreme and that it holds a particular position independent of the supreme.

-> *Superphysics Note: Here, Santosananda reverts to dogma by unifying PR Sarkar and Anandamurti, in contradiction to Nagina's own accounts.
+{{< n n="Here, Santosananda reverts to dogma by unifying PR Sarkar and Anandamurti, in contradiction to Nagina's own accounts.
 Anandamurti is Taraka Brahma, PR Sarkar is just Its vehicle, just as Jesus was the medium for God, and Mohammad was the messenger for Allah.
-Nagina proves that metaphysics is the same everwhere.
+Nagina proves that metaphysics is the same everwhere." >}}

 It has become supreme.
 As such, it is Supreme in its new status.